SamuelClucas/bocs/README.md

 * How can we develop a fully integrated cellular model — from genome to phenotype — that exhibits real, *in-vivo* behaviour?
 * Can such a model be used in conjunction with wet-lab experimentation to accelerate research?

-Ultimately, I'd love to explore the design of **synthetic cells** through *in-silico* modelling.
-I learn best by studying theory and validating through programmatic implementation, so I am developing my own simulation engine.
+Ultimately, I'd love to successfully recapitulate cellular processes *in silico*.

 ## My Background